angelacpd/django-celery/README.md

 Based on [Learn Django - Celery](https://www.youtube.com/watch?v=fBfzE0yk97k&list=PLOLrQ9Pn6caz-6WpcBYxV84g9gwptoN20)

+This project started using RabbitMQ and changed to Redis.

 ## Dependencies

 The tutorial uses pip and virtualenv to manage packages.
 You can install the python packages from requirements.txt,